flotang-gtt/ThermML/README.md

 The `schema` directory contains the schema definition files.

+The `requirements` directory contains the requirements used as basis for driving and directing development.

 ## How to contribute

 As of the drafting stage of this project, every contribution is welcome.
 Pull